HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 semantic purity and reusability: "Semantic HTML" is at odds with the whole idea of a scalable and composable design system.

-In a post entitled [CSS and Scalability](https://mrmrs.cc/writing/scalable-css/), Adam Morse writes:
+In his post [CSS and Scalability](https://mrmrs.cc/writing/scalable-css/), Adam Morse writes:

-> This is where we come to the crux of the problem I have with any system that requires you to map
-> visual styles to components in your CSS.
-Content semantics have **nothing to do with visual
+> Content semantics have **nothing to do with visual styles**.
+When I used to build things with
-> styles**.
-When I used to build things with Legos I never thought ‘oh this is a piece for an engine
+> legos I never thought ‘oh this is a piece for an engine block’ I thought ‘oh cool this is a 1x4
-> block’ I thought ‘oh cool this is a 1x4 blue Lego and I can do anything I want with it’.
-It didn’t
+> blue lego and I can do anything I want with it’.
+It didn’t matter if I was building an underwater
-> matter if I was building an underwater aquanauts base or an airplane  --  I knew exactly how to
-> use that Lego block.
+> aquanauts base or an airplane  --  I knew exactly how to use that lego block.

-With the right set of "Lego blocks", a single stylesheet should accommodate an evolving application without having to change much or at all.
+With the right set of "lego blocks", a single stylesheet should accommodate an evolving application without having to change much or at all.
 Traditional CSS has never _scaled_ in that sense: It's always grown linearly along with markup, with tons of repetition (or worse, _almost_-repetition).